.NET HELP

 Producing Interactive API Documentation

 Given a Swagger specification, NSwag may produce interactive API documentation, such as Swagger UI.
-An interface that is easy to use is provided by this documentation for investigating and testing API endpoints.
+An interface that is easy to use is provided by this documentation for exploring and testing API endpoints.

 Producing Proxy Classes